 Another biomaterials' property relevant in various orthopaedic applications, e.g. considerations for the acrylic bone cement compositions, is fracture toughness which refers to the ability of a material to resist fracture through crack formation or propagation.
-One metric to quantify this characteristic for comparison is the work of fracture or derivable from it the stress intensity factor Klc [MPa·m1/2].
+One metric to quantify this characteristic for comparison is the work of fracture or derivable from it the stress intensity factor KIc [MPa·m1/2].

 Which of these, or other properties such as hardness, wettability or wear resistance matter most in choosing, composing or dimensioning the right biomaterial depends on the application.
-Implants for total hip or knee arthroplasty must be thin and light
+Implants for total hip or knee arthroplasty must be thin and light while carrying high cyclic loads without deformation or failure so that fatigue and ultimate strength are most crucial.
+For a suture material, fatigue and ultimate strength seem less important, as failure would likely occur via pull-out through the soft-tissue rather than rupture of the suture.
+Here a high Young's modulus defines the handling properties.

-Table 1: Typical Young's modulus and ultimate strength values for selected biomaterials and bones.

 Bone Young's modulus [GPa] Ultimate strength [MPa]

 Bone (cortical) 7-25 50-150

 Bone (cancellous) 0.1-1.0 1-10

 Biomaterial Young's modulus [GPa] Ultimate strength [MPa]

 Stainless Steel (316/316L) 210 520-680

 Cobalt chrome 230 600-1140

 Titanium alloy (Ti-24Nb-4Zr-7.9Sn) 55 570-755

 Bone cement 2.4 40-60

 UHMWPE (solid polyethylene) 0.6-1.2 20-40